vincejstraub/tools-template-repo/README.md

 * ...
 * ...

-If you are new to Git and GitHub, see [Getting started with GitHub](https://docs.github.com/en/github/getting-started-with-github) and [Using Git and GitHub for Team Collaboration](https://medium.com/anne-kerrs-blog/using-git-and-github-for-team-collaboration-e761e7c00281).
+If you are new to Git and GitHub, see the [Git and Github user guide](https://github.com/vincejstraub/developing-exploration-behavior/new/master/Docs) (located in `Docs/`), written specifically for this project.

 ## Getting Started
 To start using the code and data in this repo: